richardroy/delay/FOLIO.md

 ### Tests
 There are some very basic Unit Tests.
 These are to show how they can be utilised during the build process, in particular blocking pull-requests.
+The npm script, `npm run test-watch` can be triggered so that test are constantly triggered in the background so you immediately know if you have removed tested functionality.

 ### Build Process
 ##### Github